bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/start.rst

 Start the Engine (Windows)
 --------------------------

 Navigate to folder :file:`bin` and double click on :file:`ControlCenter.exe` to start the Control Center.
-You can use this tool to start and stop the Axon Ivy Engine in different ways (as a Windows Service, as a normal user process, with a console window).
+You can use this tool to start and stop the Axon Ivy Engine in different ways (as a Windows Service, as a normal user process, or with a console window).
 Select the Axon Ivy Engine and press the green play button to start the Axon Ivy Engine as a normal user process: